DavorMar/rustautogui/README.md

 }
 ```
 This is assisting tool that pops up a window that shows mouse coordinates.
 This is a good utility to determine matching regions when developing.
+It was of great help when testing and debugging this library, so I decided to leave it in for users aswell.

 ## How does crate work:

-On windows api interacts with winapi, through usage of winapi crate, while on linux it interacts with x11 api through usage of x11 crate.
+On windows, api interacts with winapi, through usage of winapi crate, while on linux it interacts with x11 api through usage of x11 crate.
 When RustAutoGui instance is created with ::new function, the Screen, Mouse and Keyboard structs are also initialized and stored under RustAutoGui struct.
 Screen struct preallocates memory segment for screen image storage.